PlainConcepts/NetCore-Docker-Workshop/src/Docu/7. HealthChecks/Add HealhChecks.md

         .Build();
 ```

-2. Once we have created the endpoint, we configure the checks that we need to ensure that the service is up and running.
-Since Slave has no other dependencies ans it is a very simple service, we can just send an OK status.
-We add the configuration of the health checks to the `ConfigureServices()` method:
+2. Once we have created the endpoint, we configure the checks needed to ensure that the service is up and running.
+Since Slave has no other dependencies and it is a very simple service, we can just send an OK status.
+We add the configuration of the health check to the `ConfigureServices()` method:

 ```C#
 public void ConfigureServices(IServiceCollection services)